hammaadworks/whatcha-do.in/docs/epics.md

 **Goal:** Fully integrate Supabase's authentication system, replacing the development bypass with live Magic Link logins and user management.
     *   **Scope:** Transition from development bypass (Story 1.2) to full Supabase authentication flow (FR-1.1, FR-1.2), including handling user sessions and authentication states across the application.
     *   **Sequencing:** This is the *final epic* in the development sequence, occurring after all core features (Epics 1-7) are completed and stable, marking the transition to a fully authenticated production-ready application.

+### Story 8.1: Supabase Login and Logout

+As a user,
+I want to create an account, log in and out of the application using a Magic Link, so that I can securely access and protect my session and user data.

+**Acceptance Criteria:**

+1. A user can enter their email address into a designated sign-up form.
+2. Upon submission, the system calls the `supabase.auth.signInWithOtp` method.
+3. A confirmation message is displayed to the user, instructing them to check their email.
+4. The user receives an email containing a single-use Magic Link.
+5. Clicking the Magic Link authenticates the user and redirects them to the application's main dashboard.
+6. A new user record is created in the `auth.users` table.
+7. A corresponding user record is created in the `public.users` table, linked to the `auth.users` record.
+8. A user can explicitly log out of the application.
+9. The application state should reflect the user's authentication status (e.g., showing a logins button when logged out and a logout button when logged in).
+10. Authenticated routes should be protected, redirecting unauthenticated users to a logins page.

+**Tasks / Subtasks:**

+-   **Task 1: UI Development** (AC: #1, #3)
+    -   Subtask 1.1: Create the `Auth UI Component` (`components/auth/Logins.tsx`) with an email input field and a submit button.
+    -   Subtask 1.2: Implement the display of a confirmation message after form submission.
+-   **Task 2: Authentication Logic** (AC: #2, #5, #8)
+    -   Subtask 2.1: Implement the client-side logic to call `supabase.auth.signInWithOtp` with the user's email.
+    -   Subtask 2.2: Handle the authentication callback and session management after the user clicks the Magic Link.
+    -   Subtask 2.3: Create a `signOut` function that calls `supabase.auth.signOut()`.
+    -   Subtask 2.4: Add a logout button to the UI that is only visible to authenticated users.
+-   **Task 3: Backend & Database** (AC: #6, #7)
+    -   Subtask 3.1: Verify that the Supabase trigger to create a `public.users` record from `auth.users` is working as expected. (`supabase/migrations/20251113101354_create_user_profile_trigger.sql`)
+    -   Subtask 3.2: Ensure RLS policies are correctly applied for new user creation.
+-   **Task 4: State Management & Protected Routes** (AC: #9, #10)
+    -   Subtask 4.1: Create a mechanism to track the user's session state globally in the application.
+    -   Subtask 4.2: Conditionally render UI elements (e.g., Logins/Logout buttons) based on the authentication state.
+    -   Subtask 4.3: Implement a higher-order component or middleware to protect routes that require authentication. (`proxy.ts`)
+    -   Subtask 4.4: Redirect unauthenticated users attempting to access protected routes to the logins page.

+**Technical Notes:**

+-   **Authentication Provider:** The application uses Supabase Auth with Magic Links.
+The `lib/supabase/client.ts` should be used for all interactions with Supabase.
+-   **UI Components:** The `components/auth/Logins.tsx` component will be used for the logins flow.
+New UI elements for logout and conditional rendering will be required.
+-   **State Management:** React's Context API or a lightweight state management library like Zustand should be used to manage the user's session and authentication state across the application.
+-   **Routing:** Leverage Next.js App Router capabilities for creating route groups and middleware to handle route protection.
+-   **Supabase Trigger (`handle_new_user`):** A trigger `handle_new_user` was created to populate the `public.users` table automatically upon user sign-up in `auth.users`.
+-   **RLS Policies:** RLS policies on `public.users` are from `initial_schema_setup.sql` and ensure proper data isolation.
+-   **`proxy.ts`:** Used for redirecting unauthenticated users.

+**Review Follow-ups (from previous stories):**

+-   **HIGH Severity:** Implement the skipped E2E tests in `tests/e2e/auth-flow.spec.ts` to verify authenticated user flows (e.g., seeing logout button, accessing protected routes).
+(This was marked as falsely complete).
+-   **MEDIUM Severity:** Refine the `proxy.ts` logic to be more specific about which routes require authentication, or adjust the `matcher` to explicitly list all protected routes.
+-   **MEDIUM Severity:** Add error handling to the `handleLogout` function in `components/auth/Auth.tsx`.
+-   **LOW Severity:** Implement more robust client-side email format validation in `components/auth/Logins.tsx`.

+**Completion Notes:**

+-   Subtask 3.2 (RLS policies for new user creation) was already covered by the `initial_schema_setup.sql` migration (Story 1.0) and the `create_user_profile_trigger.sql` (Subtask 3.1).
+No further implementation was required.
+-   Integration test (`tests/integration/auth.test.ts`) verifies the sign-up flow, including `signInWithOtp` calls and simulated `public.users` record creation.
+-   E2E test (`tests/e2e/auth.spec.ts`) verifies the UI interaction and confirmation message for sign-up.

+**References:**

+-   FR-1.1, FR-1.2 (from PRD)
+-   Authentication section of `docs/architecture.md`
+-   `supabase/migrations/20251113093152_initial_schema_setup.sql`
+-   `supabase/migrations/20251113101354_create_user_profile_trigger.sql`

 ---